How is the USCS survey administered?

 Yes, client will not be able to activate, license or use for data append, audiences that use Sensitive Data topics, within states that limit the use of sensitive data.
 Sensitive data topics include race or ethnicity, religious beliefs, mental or physical health condition or diagnosis, sex life or sexual orientation, citizenship or immigration status, genetic data, biometric data, precise geolocation, private communications, financial information, government-issued identifiers, union membership, children’s data.

-Coming soon, where applicable, sensitive data attributes will be blocked by Resonate for activation, data enrichment and data licensing use cases for the following states: Colorado, Connecticut, Virginia, Nevada, Washington state, Oregon, Texas, and Montana.
+Where applicable, sensitive data attributes are blocked by Resonate for activation in the Resonate Ignite Platform for the following states: Delaware, Nebraska, New Hampshire, New Jersey, Oregon, Colorado, Connecticut, Virginia, Nevada, Texas, Montana and Washington State.
 Additional states will be added as legislation is passed.

 What is Urbanicity and how does Resonate Define it?